-Oldham Cats was founded in 1996 by the joining of two cat rescue groups in the Oldham area.
-We became a registered charity in October 1996 (no: 1058621).
+Oldham Cats was founded in 1995 by the joining of two cat rescue groups in the Oldham area.
+We became a registered charity on 11th October 1996 (no: 1058621).
 At this time we were operating from the home of one of our volunteers, but this was not ideal for either us or the cats so we began to search for suitable premises.

 In February 1997 the RSPCA in Oldham had closed down due to lack of funds so we rented the cattery from them.
 In August 1998 the RSPCA had raised enough money to move back in, so we started once more to search for suitable premises.